jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 The spartan approach
 ====================
 We'll start by taking the most straightforward path to declarative deployment.
-Conceptually, the dependency graph looks roughly like this:
+Conceptually, the dependency graph looks something like this:

 ```{ .graphviz }
 digraph {